Mudbill/AmnesiaModLoader/readme.txt

-AmnesiaModLoader
+Amnesia Modloader v1.6.0

 ================

 Modloader Java application for Amnesia - The Dark Descent.

 This is the entire Eclipse project.
-You can import it by placing it in your Eclipse workspace and creating a "new" project by the name of AmnesiaModLoader.
-Otherwise you can use File > Import.

-Developed throughout July 2014 by a Java noob.
-Enjoy!

-Updated to 1.3 during February 2015 and published.
+Import it using File > Import in Eclipse.
+Start.java will boot the program.
+Information about this application can be found here: https://www.frictionalgames.com/forum/thread-25806.html

+Feel free to contact me with questions.